calvinkarundu/reporterbot/README.md

 # ReporterBot

-> A slack bot that gets reports on demand
+> A Slack bot for getting reports on demand